 * Or 6 packed cups of fresh chopped spinach leaves, blanched and drained

-2 Thaw the spinach, let drain while the zucchini is draining.
+2 Thaw and squeeze the spinach: Thaw the spinach, let drain while the zucchini is draining.
 Then squeeze out the excess moisture with paper towels or a tea towel.

-3 Heat a large skillet on medium heat.
+3 Cook the bacon: Heat a large skillet on medium heat.
 Add the bacon and gently cook until lightly browned and most of the fat rendered out, about 10 minutes.

-4 While the bacon is cooking, peel and finely chop the onion.
+4 Add onions: While the bacon is cooking, peel and finely chop the onion.
 Add the onions to the bacon and cook for an additional 10 minutes, until the onions have softened.

-5 While the bacon and onions are cooking, prepare the parsley and garlic.
+5 Prepare parsley and garlic (persillade): While the bacon and onions are cooking, prepare the parsley and garlic.
 Place the parsley and garlic with a small pinch of salt into a food processor and pulse just a couple of times.

 6 Preheat the oven to 350°F.

-7 Place the zucchini into a large bowl.
+7 Prepare the filling: Place the zucchini into a large bowl.
 With a wooden spoon, mix in the cooked onions and bacon.
 Mix in the spinach, parsley, and garlic.
 Mix in half of the Parmesan.
 Taste, and add black pepper and more salt to taste.
 Mix in the eggs.

-8 Coat the bottom and sides of a 2 quart casserole or gratin dish with a tablespoon of olive oil.
+8 Fill gratin pan: Coat the bottom and sides of a 2 quart casserole or gratin dish with a tablespoon of olive oil.
 Put the zucchini spinach mixture into the dish and pack it down.
 Sprinkle the remaining Parmesan cheese over the top and drizzle with a little olive oil.

 9 Bake: Bake in a 350°F oven for 40-45 minutes, until the top is nicely browned.
 Serve immediately.
 Reheats well.